dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 > }
 > ```

 <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component entries can be dynamically created from the app's components via reflection.
-The following example demonstrates the general approach that can be customized further.
+The following example demonstrates the general approach for further customization.

 For the following demonstration, a consistent, standard naming convention is used for the app's components: